yucchang/yucchang.github.io/about.md

 Hi, I'm Yu Cheng.
 A guy always with big smile, and shorts plus Nike socks as my normal dresscode.

 I'm learning Ruby, Ruby on Rails, and Javascript.
 This blog is a learning log which is about everthing I learned mostly on programming, and maybe a little of my life.
-Though I'm still a rookie of programming, but will get stronger and become a great programmer.

 Peace.